Yarra Trams

 Yarra Trams is the trading name of the operator of the tram network in Melbourne, Australia, which is owned by VicTrack and leased to Yarra Trams by the Victorian Department of Transport and Planning.
 Since December 2024, the current franchise is operated by Yarra Journey Makers, a joint venture of Transdev and John Holland.

 As at May 2014, Yarra Trams operated 487 trams, across 26 tram routes, including a free City Circle tourist tram, and over 1,763 tram stops.
 With 250 km (155.3 mi) of double track, Melbourne's tram network is the largest in the world.
-In 2015/16, 203.8 million journeys were taken on Melbourne's trams, with trams traveling more than 24.8 e6km annually.
+In 2015/16, 203.8 million journeys were taken on Melbourne's trams, with trams travelling more than 24.8 e6km annually.
 Each week Yarra Trams operates 31,400 scheduled tram services, which results in trams operating for approximately 20 hours per day and a team of 24-hour operations staff completing network maintenance and cleaning.